dvlaks/Reddit_data_analysis/README.md

-# Reddit Scraping & Analysis Assessment
+# Reddit Scraping & Analysis

 This project demonstrates data collection, cleaning, and analysis skills using Reddit as a real-world data source.
 The assessment consists of three interconnected tasks that progressively build upon each other.